-No matter if you’re an avid hiker or just out for a family stroll the trails in Westfield will provide plenty of opportunities to get out into nature.
+No matter if you’re an avid biker, hiker, or just out for a family stroll, the trails in Westfield will provide plenty of opportunities to get out into nature.
+Grab the bikes and safety gear and hit the pavement for a family bike ride on one of several Westfield bike trails.
+Or just plan on a leisurely stroll or stroller walk.
 Stuff a backpack with water bottles and snacks and find a cozy spot to relax along the path.
+Some routes can be miles long and some fairly easy and end at a playground or park.
+No matter what age group you’re working with, there are trails and paths for everyone in Westfield.

 Monon Trail

-The Westfield section is an eight mile long stretch.
-This is a very popular trail and any time of year you will find runners with jogging strollers, walkers, bikers and pups following along on a leash.
-Along the route you’ll find connections to Midland Trace trail, Little Eagle Creek trail, and eventually Cool Creek trail.
+The Westfield section of the Monon Trail is an eight-mile-long stretch.
+This is a very popular trail and at any time of year, you will find runners with jogging strollers, walkers, bikers, and pups following along on a leash.
+Along the route, you’ll find connections to Midland Trace Trail, Little Eagle Creek Trail, and eventually Cool Creek Trail.

 Natalie Wheeler Trail

-This short and sweet 1.4 mile long trail provides a straight north-south route along Union Street and Westfield Boulevard into Indianapolis.
-Even through this trail follows a road, it is pleasant and pretty.
-Visit Liberty Park along your way.
+This 2-mile-long trail provides a straight north-south route along Union Street from Grand Junction Park to Cool Creek Park.
+Even though this trail follows a road, it is pleasant and pretty.
+Visit Liberty Park along the way.
 Rest on one of the shaded benches while the kids kick a ball around the open field.
-This trail ends just North of Cool Creek Park, which is another fantastic option for resting and playing.
+This trail ends just north of Cool Creek Park, which is another fantastic option for resting, playing, and creek stomping.

 Little Eagle Creek Loop

-Start at Raymond Worth Park for this 14.7 mile long journey.
-This trail is definitely for a more advanced hiker, runner, skater, or biker.
+Start at Raymond Worth Park for this 14.7-mile-long journey.
+This trail is definitely for a more advanced biker or runner.
 The trail follows paved roadways without much room to shoulder.
-You will encounter plenty of hills, lots of curves and of course Little Eagle Creek.
+You will encounter plenty of hills, lots of curves, and of course Little Eagle Creek.
 You’ll pass Armstrong Park as well which is a great spot to find some shade and relax before heading back onto the loop.
+The City of Westfield rates the difficulty level of this loop “Expert” and recommends you print out a map for your first journey.

 Asa Freedom Loop

-This 3.5 mile loop connects fantastic playground parks Asa Bales Park and Freedom Trail Park.
-Along this loop you’ll also happen upon a couple non-playground parks; Hadley Park and Old Friends Cemetery Park.
+This 3.5-mile loop connects fantastic playground parks Asa Bales Park and Freedom Trail Park.
+Along this loop you’ll also happen upon a couple of non-playground parks; Hadley Park and Old Friends Cemetery Park.
 This is an easy trail that will have plenty of things for little ones to spot along the way.

 Simon Moon Park

 Simon Moon Park has a paved trail within the park.
-Head to the fairytale styled playground, toss a football around, or pack a picnic for a great day outdoors.
+Walk or bike on the trail, play in the fairy tale-styled playground, toss a football around, or pack a picnic for a great day outdoors.

 Old Friends Cemetery Park

 This park is home to the first cemetery in Westfield.
-A gravel path will lead you past memorial gardens, benches, and beautiful landscape.
-This cemetery, turned into a park, provides education and info on the historical significance of Westfield’s past, the Quaker settlers, and their role in the Underground Railroad.
-It’s within blocks of downtown Westfield and it’s numerous amenities.
-Connect to Midland Trace Trail on the South end.
+A gravel path will lead you past memorial gardens, benches, and a beautiful landscape.
+This cemetery turned into a park provides education and information on the historical significance of Westfield’s past, the Quaker settlers, and their role in the Underground Railroad.
+It is within blocks of downtown Westfield and its numerous amenities.
+The park connects to Midland Trace Trail on the south end.

 Armstrong Park

-This park provides a dog friendly paved trail, benches for relaxing and plenty of greenspace for flying a kite or tossing a Frisbee.
+This 15-acre park provides a dog-friendly paved trail, benches for relaxing, and plenty of green space for flying a kite or tossing a frisbee.
 Roadside parking is available.

 Quaker Park’s Born Learning Trail

-Unlike any park in the area here you will find a trail made for the little ones.
-With ten stations to prompt parents to ask questions to their children while instructions lead them in an activity.
-Things such as hop-scotch, saying their ABC’S or listening for bird calls the stations get kids to interact and learn in nature.
-Quaker Park is also home to many features like splash pad (upgrades to be complete in May 2021); bocce ball, pickle ball, and a newer playground featuring a 6-24 month play area.
+Unlike any park in the area, at Quaker Park’s Born Learning Trail you will find a trail made for the little ones.
+There are ten stations to prompt parents to ask questions to their children while instructions lead them in an activity.
+The stations get kids to interact and learn in nature by incorporating hopscotch, saying their ABC’S, or listening for bird calls.
+Quaker Park is also home to many features like a splash pad, bocce ball court, pickle ball, and a newer playground featuring a separate 6-24 month play area.

-Take advantage of the many connections the trails offer to each other and fabulous parks!
+Looking to expand your exploration radius?
+Check out Hiking and Biking trails in Carmel, Hiking and Biking trails in Fishers, or Indy With Kids’ list of 20 breathtaking places to go hiking near Indianapolis with kids.
+Take advantage of the many connections the trails offer to each other and to fabulous city parks.
 Map out your next day of fun and take us along with you using #PLAYIndy.

 Pingback: Colts Training Camp: Free Family Fun for Fans | 2021 Schedule